Capitalism, Race, and Class: The Case of McDonald’s

 Creativity, Art, and the History of (in)equality

 Marcia Chatelain is currently a Professor of History and African American Studies at Georgetown University in Washington, D.C.
 Previously, she was a Reach for Excellence Assistant Professor of Honors and African American Studies at the University of Oklahoma in Norman.
 She is a scholar of African-American life and culture, and her first book South Side Girls: Growing up in the Great Migration (Duke University Press, 2015) reimagined the mass exodus of black Southerners to the urban North from the perspective of girls and teenage women.
-Her latest book, Franchise: The Golden Arches in Black America (Liveright/W.W.
-Norton, 2020) examines the intersection of the post-1968 civil rights struggle and the rise of fast-food industry.
+She won a 2021 Pulitzer Prize for her latest book, Franchise: The Golden Arches in Black America (Liveright/W.W.
+Norton, 2020) which examines the intersection of the post-1968 civil rights struggle and the rise of fast-food industry.
 Franchise was chosen as a New York Times Critics’ Top 10 Book and the Hagley Prize for Best Book in Business History.
 In 2016, the Chronicle of Higher Education named Marcia a Top Influencer in Higher Education in recognition of her curation of #FergusonSyllabus, a response to the crisis in Ferguson, Missouri in 2014.
 She is a 2019 Andrew Carnegie Fellow.
 Chatelain also served on the Georgetown University Working Group on Slavery, Memory, and Reconciliation, and is a renowned voice on universities, slavery, and reparations.